ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Setup.rst

         Experimental feature!

     The entries made here from TypoScript are merged into the configuration array shortly before the transformation into the JavaScript configuration.
-Accordingly, make sure that the lowerCamelCase notation is used to match the final keys.
+    Use the lowerCamelCase notation of the final Klaro JavaScript keys.

-    Please note that nesting in the TypoScript override cannot currently be mapped well in the context of elements such as services without an associative index.
-In addition, there is (still) no plausibility check of the keys used.
+    Nesting in the TypoScript override cannot currently be mapped reliably for list-like values such as services without an associative index.
+There is no plausibility check for the keys used.

-    In addition, there is currently no type conversion according to the properties, which can lead to problems on the Klaro JavaScript side with non-string types.
-At the moment, I recommend using only known keys without nesting and with string type.
+    There is currently no type conversion based on the Klaro properties.
+Use only known, non-nested keys and string values unless you have verified the generated JavaScript configuration.

     **Example**